 Diabetics should reduce their insulin doses the evening before and on the morning of the test.
 Morning diabetic tablets should be taken with lunch.

-Arriving at the unit
+Arriving for the procedure

 Will I be asleep for the procedure?